WoTTsecurity/wott-io/_posts/2019-09-09-what-is-mtls.md

 (Recommended after following Nginx tutorial) you may want to up the ante if you have a Kubernetes cluster you want to secure.
 If you want to dive into securing Kubernetes with mTLS using WoTT, go [here](}}site.url}}blog/tutorials/2019/07/18/edge-to-kubernetes)

 The important thing to take away is that you need a Certificate Authority from which to configure your system to.
 WoTT provides one for you.
 All these examples are designed to be adaptable so feel free to modify them at your will.
+If you don't feel a particular need to know how mTLS actually works, feel free to just skip to the [end](#conclusions) or explore the rest of WoTT.
+We have several [other articles]({{site.url}}blog/tutorials) on how to use our agent with your system.

 ## How it works